OmsriSainadhReddy/PowerCo/README.md

 Mail_to_AD is the file which has solution for this task.

 Please note, there are multiple ways to approach the task and my solution is just one way to do it.

+## TASK 2
+The project team thinks that building a churn model to understand whether price sensitivity is the largest driver of churn has potential.
+The client has sent over some data and the AD wants us to perform some exploratory data analysis.

+The data that was sent over includes:

+Historical customer data: Customer data such as usage, sign up date, forecasted usage etc Historical pricing data: variable and fixed pricing data etc Churn indicator: whether each customer has churned or not

+Sub-Task 1:

+Perform some exploratory data analysis.
+Look into the data types, data statistics, specific parameters, and variable distributions.
+This first subtask is for us to gain a holistic understanding of the dataset.

+Sub-Task 2:

+Verify the hypothesis of price sensitivity being to some extent correlated with churn.
+It is up to us to define price sensitivity and calculate it.

+Sub-Task 3:

+Prepare a half-page summary or slide of key findings and add some suggestions for data augmentation – which other sources of data should the client provide you with and which open source datasets might be useful?

+eda_starter and  eda_starter has the python code for the analysis that has been performed.